wp-plugins/html5-jquery-audio-player/readme.txt

 There are heaps of free conversion tools available - run a search.
 Personally, I use [Goldwave.](http://www.goldwave.com/)

+= I need ogg?
+Waaaa! =

+Yeah you really do.
+Having both the ogg and mp3 is what enables this plugin to work on all the different browsers and devices.
+You can use a converter to make an ogg copy of your files fast and free and you can batch process with most tools so please don't complain about needing ogg.

 = The songs won't play =

+Are you in firefox?
 If the play button flashes then goes back to pause then this is likely a Mime type issue.
 Particularly affects Firefox.
 It can be solved by adding the following lines to your htaccess file:
 `AddType audio/ogg ogg
 AddType audio/ogg oga
 AddType video/ogg ogv